 What else do you think keeps people from going after optimum health?

 So often when people tell me they're on statins, or they've had heart problems, or they're trying to eat low fat and avoiding traditional foods like butter and meat, they're also overweight.
-And of course they think I'm a wacko.
+And of course they think I'm the wacko.
 Understandable, since I'm singing a completely different song from what they've heard for years.
 I don't want to be rude, but I always want to ask,

 “And how's that workin' for you?”